 An in-demand option, a secure pool cover traps in heat, conserves water, and protects your pool from debris and unwanted access.

-The compact Endless Pool also gives you the option of using a swim spa cover.
+Both the Original Endless Pool and Endless Pools Fitness Systems give you the option of using a swim spa cover.
 These thick, insulated covers come in bi-fold and flexible rollaway options and can be a much lower-cost alternative to secure your pool.

 A 20-foot or 40-foot shipping container pool occupies a big chunk of outdoor real estate, and still, you can only swim a short lap before you must flip-turn at the wall.
 The longest shipping container pool is still less than half the length of a 'short course' competition pool!